Dental Checkups for Children and Adults

 Experts recommend that your child's visits to a dentist start within 6 months after the first primary teeth appear or by 12 months of age.
 Babies with dental problems caused by injury, disease, or a developmental problem should be seen by a children's (pediatric) dentist right away.
 If these dental problems aren't limited to the surfaces of the teeth, the baby should also be seen by a children's doctor (pediatrician) or the family doctor.

 By the time your child is 6 months of age, your doctor should assess the likelihood of your child having future dental problems.
 This may include a dental examination of the mother and her dental history.
 (The condition of the mom's teeth can often predict her child's teeth.)
 After your first visit, schedule regular visits every 6 months or as your dentist recommends.

 Adults, teens, and school-age children

-- Your dental hygienist will begin to clean your teeth by scraping hard mineral buildup (tartar) off your teeth with a small metal tool.
-Then the hygienist will floss your teeth, use a polishing compound, and may apply a fluoride gel, foam, or varnish.
+- Your dental hygienist will begin to clean your teeth by scraping hard mineral buildup (tartar) off of your teeth with a small metal tool.
+Then the hygienist will floss your teeth and use a polishing compound.
 Cleanings usually aren't painful.